Rjmoodie/yardpass-upgrade/SPONSORSHIP_SYSTEM_STRUCTURE.md

-# YardPass Sponsorship System Structure
+# Liventix Sponsorship System Structure

 ## Overview
-YardPass's sponsorship wing is an **enterprise-grade marketplace** that connects sponsors with events through intelligent matching, proposal negotiation, deliverable tracking, and automated payouts.
+Liventix's sponsorship wing is an **enterprise-grade marketplace** that connects sponsors with events through intelligent matching, proposal negotiation, deliverable tracking, and automated payouts.
 It's designed to create a data-driven sponsorship economy on the platform.

 ---